 Proponents of medical marijuana cite to its medicinal qualities, including treatment for those suffering from cancer, multiple sclerosis, Parkinson's, glaucoma, Alzheimer's and ALS.
 They also argue that legalizing pot for medicinal uses or recreational uses will increase revenue for the state.
 The new Colorado law earmarks the first $40 million in non-medical marijuana taxes for education and public schools.

-Those against medical marijuana argue that the marijuana laws cost too much money to enforce.
+Those against medical marijuana argue that the marijuana drug crime laws cost too much money to enforce.
 Federal law still prohibits possession of marijuana and the dichotomy between state and federal laws could prove expensive.
 It is unclear the impact that the Colorado and Washington decisions will have.
 They also argue that marijuana is a "gateway drug" - a drug that will eventually lead to the use of harder drugs like cocaine and heroin.
 They are concerned that legalizing marijuana will just encourage kids to abuse it.

 Arrested for drug crime in Florida?